ItsDrike/itsdrike.com/content/posts/software-licenses.md

 These are subtypes of the wide copy-left licenses category.
-I didn't initially include it in the copy-left section because it was already quite big and I wanted to just describe the category itself before getting to some specifics, also I wanted to describe the permissive licenses before getting to the definition of this subcategory as it does rely on this definition.
+I didn't initially include it in the copy-left section because it was already quite big and I wanted to just describe the category itself before getting to some specifics, also I wanted to describe the permissive licenses before getting to the definition of these subcategories as it does rely on this definition.

 Basically, the "strength" of a copyleft license is determined by the extent of the license's provisions on the different kinds of derivative works.
 This sounds complex, but the difference isn't actually that hard to understand.
 Simply the "stronger" the copy-left license is, the less exceptions are there for a derivative work to not inherit that copyleft and with it the requirement of propagating the license.

-In other words, the "weak" copy-left licenses are those where there can are exceptions to inheriting a copy-left and there can therefore be some derivative works made which won't actually fall under the copy-left guidelines of that license.
-For these derivatives, the license actually becomes permissive and they can be sublicensed.
-As opposed to "strong" copy-left licenses, which don't carry any exceptions like these and every single derivative work, no matter how little of the original project's code was used, or in what manner it was used, will inherit the copy-left and will be forced to license under the same (or compatible) copy-left license.
+In other words, the "weak" copy-left licenses are those where there are exceptions to inheriting a copy-left and there can therefore be some derivative works made which won't actually fall under the copy-left guidelines of that license.
+For these derivatives, the license actually becomes permissive and they can be sublicensed, and even become closed.
+As opposed to "strong" copy-left licenses, which don't carry any exceptions like these and every single derivative work, no matter how little of the original project's code was used, or in what manner it was used, will inherit the copy-left and will be forced to be license under the same (or compatible) copy-left license.

-This makes weak copy-left licenses somewhat of a compromise between strong copy-left and permissive licenses where you may want to allow sublicensing if a derivative meets some criteria (such as if someone just wants to use your work as a library), in which case they could sublicense and use your code as if it were under a permissive license, but in other cases (such as someone wanting to make a full-fledged alternative where they're going to be making changes to your code and building on it) they will be required to inherit the copy-left and use the same license.
+This makes weak copy-left licenses somewhat of a compromise between strong copy-left and permissive licenses where you may want to allow sublicensing if a derivative meets some criteria, such as if someone just wants to use your work as a library, in which case they could sublicense and use your code as if it were under a permissive license, but in other cases, such as someone wanting to make a full-fledged alternative where they're going to be making changes to your code and building on it, they will be required to inherit the copy-left and use the same license.

 Another way a weak copy-left can behave is a file-based copyleft.
 This means that any file containing copy-left code will inherit that copy-left and will therefore need to be licensed and distributed accordingly to the terms of that